AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent.Dragons.Dragon:new` : To instanciate a new Dragon instance
+* `LibWorldEvents.Dragons.Dragon:new` : To instanciate a new Dragon instance
-* `LibDragonWorldEvent.Dragons.Dragon:updateWEId` : Update the property `WEId`
+* `LibWorldEvents.Dragons.Dragon:updateWEId` : Update the property `WEId`
-* `LibDragonWorldEvent.Dragons.Dragon:updateUnit` : Update properties `unit.tag` and `unit.pin`
+* `LibWorldEvents.Dragons.Dragon:updateUnit` : Update properties `unit.tag` and `unit.pin`
-* `LibDragonWorldEvent.Dragons.Dragon:changeStatus` : Change the dragon's current status
+* `LibWorldEvents.Dragons.Dragon:changeStatus` : Change the dragon's current status
-* `LibDragonWorldEvent.Dragons.Dragon:resetWithStatus` : Reset dragon's status (like just instancied) with a status.
+* `LibWorldEvents.Dragons.Dragon:resetWithStatus` : Reset dragon's status (like just instancied) with a status.
-* `LibDragonWorldEvent.Dragons.Dragon:execStatusFunction` : To call the method dedicated to a status when a dragon change its status from `changeStatus()`.
+* `LibWorldEvents.Dragons.Dragon:execStatusFunction` : To call the method dedicated to a status when a dragon change its status from `changeStatus()`.
-* `LibDragonWorldEvent.Dragons.Dragon:poped` : Called when the dragon pop
+* `LibWorldEvents.Dragons.Dragon:poped` : Called when the dragon pop
-* `LibDragonWorldEvent.Dragons.Dragon:killed` : Called when the dragon is killed
+* `LibWorldEvents.Dragons.Dragon:killed` : Called when the dragon is killed
-* `LibDragonWorldEvent.Dragons.Dragon:waiting` : Called when the dragon now waiting player
+* `LibWorldEvents.Dragons.Dragon:waiting` : Called when the dragon now waiting player
-* `LibDragonWorldEvent.Dragons.Dragon:fight` : Called when the dragon go in fight
+* `LibWorldEvents.Dragons.Dragon:fight` : Called when the dragon go in fight
-* `LibDragonWorldEvent.Dragons.Dragon:weak` : Called when the dragon is now weak
+* `LibWorldEvents.Dragons.Dragon:weak` : Called when the dragon is now weak
-* `LibDragonWorldEvent.Dragons.Dragon:flying` : Called when the dragon start to fly
+* `LibWorldEvents.Dragons.Dragon:flying` : Called when the dragon start to fly
-* `LibDragonWorldEvent.Dragons.Dragon:onLanded` : Called when the dragon just landed
+* `LibWorldEvents.Dragons.Dragon:onLanded` : Called when the dragon just landed

 Events :

-* `LibDragonWorldEvent.Events.callbackEvents.dragon.new`
+* `LibWorldEvents.Events.callbackEvents.dragon.new`
 When a new dragon is created.
 callback : `function(table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.changeStatus`
+* `LibWorldEvents.Events.callbackEvents.dragon.changeStatus`
 When a dragon change its status.
 callback : `function(table dragon, string newStatus)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.resetStatus`
+* `LibWorldEvents.Events.callbackEvents.dragon.resetStatus`
 When a dragon change its status.
 callback : `function(table dragon, string newStatus)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.poped`
+* `LibWorldEvents.Events.callbackEvents.dragon.poped`
 When the dragon pop.
 callback : `function(table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.killed`
+* `LibWorldEvents.Events.callbackEvents.dragon.killed`
 When the dragon is killed.
 callback : `function(table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.waiting`
+* `LibWorldEvents.Events.callbackEvents.dragon.waiting`
 When the dragon waiting player.
 callback : `function(table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.fight`
+* `LibWorldEvents.Events.callbackEvents.dragon.fight`
 When the dragon go in fight.
 callback : `function(table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.weak`
+* `LibWorldEvents.Events.callbackEvents.dragon.weak`
 When the dragon is now weak.
 callback : `function(table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.flying`
+* `LibWorldEvents.Events.callbackEvents.dragon.flying`
 When the dragon start to fly.
 callback : `function(table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragon.landed`
+* `LibWorldEvents.Events.callbackEvents.dragon.landed`
 When the dragon just landed.
 callback : `function(table dragon)`

 ### DragonList.lua

-Table : `LibDragonWorldEvent.Dragons.DragonList`
+Table : `LibWorldEvents.Dragons.DragonList`

 Contain all instancied Dragon instance.